 In this scenario, because the grandchild would inherit under the laws of intestacy if their grandparent died without a will, they would have standing to contest their grandparent’s will, even if they weren’t named in it, so long as they have a valid reason for doing so.

-What Are the Grounds for Contesting a Will?
+What Are the Grounds for Contesting a Will in California

 Because the court usually defaults to upholding the final wishes of the deceased as they are stated in their most current will, successfully challenging a will can be difficult.
 Nevertheless, if it can be proven the terms of the document are invalid based on one or more recognized grounds for contesting a will, the court may order for the document to be invalidated.